FINEST JADEITE JADE

-Keep in mind that size is a critical factor for jade price in Singapore.
-The value of a jade jewel, including bracelet, ring, and bead increases proportionally with size, all other quality factors being constant.
-A slight increase in jadeite size can contribute to a sharp rise in the price; however, the case is different with relatively readily-available nephrite.
+Keep in mind that size is a critical factor for jadeite jade price in Singapore.
+The value of a jadeite jade jewel, including bracelet, ring, and bead increases proportionally with size, all other quality factors being constant.
+A slight increase in jadeite jade size can contribute to a sharp rise in the price; however, the case is different with relatively readily-available nephrite.

 As mentioned earlier, jade is a durable and robust stone.
-Nonetheless, taking care of your jade jewellery is essential to maintain its glow and lustre for a long time.
+Nonetheless, taking care of your jadeite jade jewellery is essential to maintain its glow and lustre for a long time.

 Always clean your precious jewellery with a soft brush/cloth and solution of lukewarm water and mild liquid soap.
-Take care not to wash jade with a jewellery cleaning solution; it contains chemicals that may damage your jade piece.
+Take care not to wash jade with a jewellery cleaning solution; it contains chemicals that may damage your jadeite jade piece.

-Jade jewellery is an excellent addition to your wardrobe and looks.
+Jadeite Jade jewellery is an excellent addition to your wardrobe and looks.
 It comes loaded with value, durability, and beauty that will undoubtedly make you stand out from the crowd.

-Our jade ornaments will undoubtedly add beauty and elegance to your rooms while instilling the values of eternity and loyalty in your home.
+Our jadeite jade ornaments will undoubtedly add beauty and elegance to your rooms while instilling the values of eternity and loyalty in your home.